 Here are some methods for blocking porn on Android and iOS (other than the Canopy app we mentioned above, that is).

 How to Block Specific Websites on iPhone

-We wrote a full guiding on blocking specific websites on iPhone here.
+We wrote a full guide on blocking specific websites on iPhone here.